How do I get a California real estate salesperson's license?

 When will I find out if I passed my state test?

-When you take your test, the Department of Real Estate will give you a phone number that you can call to obtain your test results 48 business hours after completing the test.
+When you take your test, the Bureau of Real Estate will give you a phone number that you can call to obtain your test results 48 business hours after completing the test.
 You will then receive written notification of the results about a week after the exam.

 How often is the state test administered?